Reinhardt254/Blood-Donor-App/README.md

 # BDNDonor-App

-Mobile donor finder android app react native
+Mobile donor finder android app react native.

 This is an adroid app craeted with React native.